 The only keto friendly Hershey’s products are their Dutch-processed cocoa power (2 grams net carbs per serving) and dark cocoa powder (1.5 net carbs per serving).

 The lowest carb candy bar is Ghirardelli unsweetened baking chocolate, which has just 3 grams net carbs per serving.

 There are just 3 grams net carbs in these keto bars.

 - Line an 8 x 8-inch baking dish with parchment paper and set aside.

-- Add your nuts/seeds of choice and mix until fully combined.
-Pour the keto crunch bar mixture into the lined baking dish and spread out using a spatula.
+- Pour the chocolate mix into the lined baking dish and spread out using a spatula.
 Refrigerate or freeze until firm.